turnerluke/turnerluke.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub&style=for-the-badge)](https://github.com/turnerluke/digit_recog)
 [![Colab](https://img.shields.io/static/v1?label=Colab&message=Model%20Training&color=orange&style=for-the-badge&logo=Google%20Colab)](https://colab.research.google.com/github/turnerluke/digit_recog/blob/main/models/LeNet_5_train.ipynb)

 A web app, created in Flask and deployed on Heroku, takes the users input as a digit drawing on a canvas and outputs a prediction.
-This app is my attempt to take the "hello world" of neural networks, digit prediciton from the MNIST dataset, all the way to a deployed model on a polished website.
+This app is my over-engineered take on the "Hello World" of neural networks, digit prediciton from the MNIST dataset, which takes the project all the way to a deployed model on a polished website.
+While many of the technologies used may not be needed in a Data Science role (web developement/deployment, HTML, JavaScript, css, etc), I believe the ability to present a ML model with no technical jargon and the ability to quickly learn new technologies are critical qualities of modern Data Scientists.

 <img src="/images/add image here">

 ---